arnavandraskar/Real-estate-image-classification/README.md

 ## File Descriptions:

-rei_app.py: Contains the main Flask application code. util.py: Contains utility functions for image preprocessing.
+rei_app.py: Contains the main Flask application code

+util.py: Contains utility functions for image preprocessing

-resnet_2_new: Contains the pre-trained ResNet model in JSON format. resnet_new.h5: Contains the pre-trained weights for the ResNet model.
+resnet_2_new: Contains the pre-trained ResNet model in JSON format

+resnet_new.h5: Contains the pre-trained weights for the ResNet model

-class_dicts: Contains the dictionary of class labels for the model.
+class_dicts: Contains the dictionary of class labels for the model

 ## Author: